 What Companies Does Old Forester Own?

 Old Forester is owed by Brown-Forman, a global spirits company founded in 1870 by Garvin Brown and George Forman.
-In addition to Old Forester, Brown-Forman's portfolio of brands includes some of the most recognizable names in the spirits industry, such as Jack Daniel's, Woodford Reserve, Finlandia Vodka, Herradura , and Mist Canadian Whisky.
+In addition to Old Forester, Brown-Forman's portfolio of brands includes some of the most recognizable names in the spirits industry, such as Jack Daniel's, Woodford Reserve, Finlandia Vodka, Herradura Tequila, and Canadian Mist Canadian Whisky.
 Brown-Forman also produces and distributes wines through its Fetzer Vineyards and Sonoma-Cutrer brands.
 Brown-Forman has operations in over 160 countries around the world, making it one of the largest spirits companies in the world.

 Understanding the Meaning of Angel Share Bourbon